Budapestby VisitCity Guides

 Reservation strategies vary significantly between venue types.
 Fine dining establishments like Halászbástya and Kollázs typically require reservations days or even weeks in advance, especially for weekend dinners or special occasions.
 When booking, always specify that you want a table with a river view - many restaurants have both waterfront and interior seating, and the latter defeats the purpose of riverside dining.

 Online reservation systems work well for most upscale venues, but calling directly often yields better results for special requests.
-Explaining that you're celebrating an anniversary, birthday, or other special occasion may help secure a prime table even when the restaurant appears fully booked online.
+We always recommend explaining that you're celebrating an anniversary, birthday, or other special occasion - this may help secure a prime table even when the restaurant appears fully booked online.
 Many restaurants hold back a few tables for walk-ins, but these are typically released only on the day of service.

 Casual venues like Pontoon and A38 generally operate on a first-come, first-served basis.
 Arriving early, particularly during sunset hours, ensures better seating choices.
 Some casual establishments allow informal reservations by arriving early and placing a drink order to hold your table.